leanprover/lean4/README.md

 A external library target is a non-Lean **static** library that will be linked to the binaries of the package and its dependents (e.g., their shared libraries and executables).

+**Important:** For the external library to link properly when `precompileModules` is on, the static library produced by an `extern_lib` target must following the platform's naming conventions for libraries (i.e., be named `foo.a` on Windows and `libfoo.a` on Unix).
+To make this easy, there is the `Lake.nameToStaticLib` utility function to convert a library name into its proper file name for the platform.

 **Syntax**

 ```lean